tabiahealth/frontend-challenge/README.md

 In this challenge, we expect you to:

-- Follow the layout indication provided on the prototypes;
+- Implement a runnable application respecting the layout indication provided on [this prototype](https://www.figma.com/file/OEBEuaoyJw4cUA0fTtNN2W/Challenge);
-- Implement a responsive layout, with good support to mobile devices;
+- Create a responsive layout, with good support to mobile devices;
-- Provide a runnable application;
 - Write all code and documentation in english.

+Functional requirements

+- The team names and grades for each metric should be dynamic and defined on a JSON file
+- The values shown on the top row should be the averages of each column (the prototype is not considering this point)

 Some other desired requirements are:

 - Write unit tests;
 - Justify design choices, arguing about costs and benefits involved.
 You may write those as comments inline or, if you wish, provide a separate document summarizing those choices;

+> If you have any questions, don't hesitate to contact us.

 ## Solve the challenge